 Developing our capacity for compassionate presence, means that we can connect more openly with a wider range of experience.

 Most modern cultures, including Western Capitalism and a lot of spiritual practice, focus heavily on Spring and Summer.
-We are trying to create a world where everything is always growing and feeling good.
+They are trying to create a world where everything is always growing and feeling good.

 Autumn and Winter, in comparison, don’t get a much air time.
 People are terrible at saying no and getting rid of stuff that doesn’t serve them anymore.
-We very rarely have deep hibernating rest and the kind of deep visioning and thinking that arises from the Winter state.
-We are too busy doing new stuff and ‘being productive’.
-We are expected to be always on.
+It’s very rare to have deep hibernating rest and the kind of deep visioning and thinking that arises from the Winter state.
+People are too busy doing new stuff and ‘being productive’.
+They are expected to be always on in the capitalist society.

 We increase our ability to be in a wider range of seasons by breaking through the barriers and limitations that are keeping us in the fixed way of being and looking.

 One of my favourite mantras is,

 ‘Burn down the barn, so you can see the moon’

 I am a huge believer in cutting away the things in life that aren’t serving us any more.
 In order for me to be able to do this in a clean, compassionate way this has taken a huge amount of integrating shadows.
 Clean anger and ability to say no requires us to be really clear about how we feel about things and be able to be present with that without creating projections or judgements.